sonnieson/AirBnB_clone/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements
-Special thanks to Esther and Faith for providing guidance and inspiration throughout the development of this project.
+Special thanks to Esther Mutiria and Faith Kimanthi for providing guidance and inspiration throughout the development of this project.